-The costs of the program are borne by DWI offenders and include a $125 assessment screening fee and a $125 supplemental fee, which is deposited into the Mental Health Earnings Fund.
+The cost of the program is borne by DWI offenders and include a $125 assessment screening fee and a $125 supplemental fee, which is deposited into the Mental Health Earnings Fund.
 This fund is used by the Department of Mental Health to purchase intervention services for persistent and repeat DWI offenders.
-Costs my range from $380 to $1106.
+Costs may range from $380 to $1106.

 Major components of SATOP

 Offender Management Unit (OMU)

 All offenders are required by law to undergo an individualized assessment screening.
 This is the primary service of the OMU and is available at nearly 200 locations.
 The assessment screening consists of a Department of Revenue driving record review, a standardized computer-based questionnaire, and an individualized interview with a qualified substance abuse professional.
 Clark Center OMU is in our Monett office location.